Women and Retirement Wealth: How Confidence Builds Security

 Resilient investing isn’t solitary.

 Women who engage in mentorship networks and peer groups build collective stability.
-A GFLEC (2023) survey found that women in financial learning circles were 40% more likely to stay invested during crises than those investing alone.
+GFLEC and related financial-education research suggest that peer learning can strengthen confidence and persistence during crises.

 Group support reframes fear as a shared challenge rather than personal failure.